nmpowell/carbon-intensity-forecast-tracking/README.md

 Output JSON files are named `data/<capture-datetime>_<target-datetime>.json`.

-## Storing
+## Data storage

-The JSON format isn't great for parsing and plotting values.
-Instead wrangle into a CSV.
+The JSON format isn't great for parsing and plotting, and the files are huge.
+So here they're wrangled (`wrangle.py`) into CSV.

 1. From the JSON we have downloaded, get the "from" timestamps.